 South America would be a good place to visit.
 It’s wintertime on most of the continent, and you might get a chance to check out the new International Terminal D at DFW Airport.
 The design of the building is quite cool, inside and out.
-If you see page 32 (not available on-line), you can learn about one of the artists whose work was commissioned for this terminal, as well as get a glimpse of what you’ll find there.
+If you see page 32, you can learn about one of the artists whose work was commissioned for this terminal, as well as get a glimpse of what you’ll find there.

 Another “cool” story in this issue is about poker, the card game that just won’t die.
 (I predict, however, that poker games on TV will be usurped by dart games.
 Have you seen that show?
 And to think I had a hard time believing poker on TV could be interesting.)